Former President George H.W. Bush's last words, as spoken to his son, George W. Bush

 Bush, 94, died late Friday at his home in Houston surrounded by his family, including his son Neil Bush and wife Maria, his best friend and former Secretary of State James Baker, and his grandson Pierce Bush.

+"They had Jimmy Baker and Susan Baker there, praying over him and expressing their love for him, and our pastor," Neil said.
+"It was a beautiful moment. ...
+He was in the loving embrace of family.
+It was a prayerful, incredible time."

+"I think we feel extraordinarily blessed that we were able to witness this passage."

-Bush will lie in state at the US Capitol before a memorial service at the National Cathedral in Washington, DC.
+Bush will lie in state at the US Capitol before a memorial service at the National Cathedral in Washington.
 A second memorial service will follow at St. Martin's Episcopal Church in Houston.

 Related Content